teleamigos/PI_SybilAttackDetecting/README.md

 1. We assume two nodes in the network (for this first version).
 2. This version don't compute distances.
 3. This version only use a Serial print (Arduino) to get results.

+## Version 1.1

+On this version we worked at Documentable function as generator of a report to sybil nodes detected.